nshawn4675/nshawn4675.github.io/_posts/2021-04-04-Design-Circular-Queue.md

 ---
 layout: post
 title: "[LeetCode April Challange] Day 04 - Design Circular Queue"
 date: 2021-04-04 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Medium, Design, Queue, Facebook, Amazon, Microsoft, Rubrik, Oracle]
+tags: [Medium, Array, Linked List, Design, Queue, Facebook, Amazon, Microsoft, Rubrik, Oracle, C++]
 ---
 Design your implementation of the circular queue.
 The circular queue is a linear data structure in which the operations are performed based on FIFO (First In First Out) principle and the last position is connected back to the first position to make a circle.
 It is also called "Ring Buffer".